gimurpe/KG-Twitter/README.md

 # KG Twitter By Memo

 Welcome to a KG Twitter!
-Made with effort for all of you !.
+Made with effort for all of you.

+Enjoy!

+##How to run

+json-server --watch twits.json

+&

+yarn dev

+##How it works

+- Login (no registration)
+- You can tweet
+- Logout
+- Add a new comment for a twit by clicking the bird icon on the twit
+- See how many comments a twit has
+- See all the comments from a twit by clicking the chat icon with a number next to it

 ## Login Accounts